 One of the most important areas in your library management is user management.
-You must be capable of adding, removing, activating, and deactivating users at anytime.
-Note that user management only applies to the case when the library is set to private.
-Public libraries by definition allow for any users to access its books.
+You must be capable of adding, removing, activating, and deactivating users any time you want.
+Note that user management only applies when the library is set to private.
+Public libraries by definition allow for any users to access their books.

-Depending on the library permission settings, you can choose to show or hide unauthorized books from the user.
-The permission settings will control the view that is given to the user.
-It is worth first going through the Adjusting your library settings article before continuing this one.
+Depending on the library permission settings, you can choose to show or hide unauthorized books from users.
+It is worth first going through the Adjusting your library settings article before continuing with this one.

 Scopes of permission